dpa99c/cordova-custom-config/README.md

 - `cordova-custom-config-stoponerror` - if true and an error occurs while updating config for a given platform during a `prepare` operation, the error will cause the `prepare` operation to fail.
 If false, the plugin will log the error but will proceed and attempt to update any other platforms, before allowing the `prepare` operation to continue.
  Defaults to `false`.
+- `cordova-custom-config-hook` - determines which Cordova hook operation to use to run the plugin and apply custom config.
+Defaults to `after_prepare` if not specified.
+You may wish to change this to apply custom config earlier or later, for example if config applied by this plugin is clashing with other plugins.
+Possible values are: `before_prepare`, `after_prepare`, `before_compile`.
+See the [Cordova hooks documentation](https://cordova.apache.org/docs/en/latest/guide/appdev/hooks/) for more on the Cordova build process.

 ## Log output